 Typically, appetite suppressants on their own are moderately effective, generally resulting in 5-22 pounds of weight loss in a year.
-Without behavioral changes, however, weight gain commonly reoccurs once you stop taking them.
+Greater weight loss can be achieved by modifying the diet and increasing one’s weekly amount of exercise.
+Without behavioral changes, however, weight gain commonly re-occurs once you stop taking them.
 Our comprehensive approach to medical weight loss can help you develop lifestyle strategies to eat healthier, control your appetite, and improve your fitness level.
 In combination with appetite suppressants, these behavior modifications can help your take control of your health and your life.

 Who is a good candidate for weight loss drugs?